crazyantlabs/heroku-cli-plugin-cron/README.md

                         Free|Hobby|Standard-1X|Standartd-2X|Performance-M|Performance-L|Private-S|Private-M|Private-L>
   --json                return the results as JSON --nickname=<value>    nickname of the job.
-Leave blank to use the job command --schedule=<value>    schedule of the job specified using unix-cron format.
+Leave blank to use the job command --retries=<value>     number of attempts to make to run a job using the exponential back-off procedure --schedule=<value>    schedule of the job specified using unix-cron format.
 The minimum precision is 1 minute --state=<option>      state of the job
                         <options: enabled|paused>